download

 "I hope so, but I cannot be sure".

 Meanwhile, however, something has changed in the head (or foot) of Rubens Barrichello.
-The Silverstone show did not remain an isolated case: regardless of the petrol load in the tank, at the end of practice Michael Schumacher was 0.4 seconds behind.
+The Silverstone show did not remain an isolated case: regardless of the fuel load in the tank, at the end of qualifying Michael Schumacher was 0.4 seconds behind.
 Some speculate a team strategy allowing the Brazilian driver to get a better start and then slow down Kimi Raikkonen.
 But the Brazilian driver rejects this hypothesis:

 "I am surprised.
-The other day you asked me if I still hope to win the World Championship and I said yes.
+The other day you asked me if I was still hoping to win the World Championship and I said yes.
 Now you ask me if I will race to stop Raikkonen?
 I work for the team, but I didn't run qualifying to be in front of Kimi.
 I wanted to be in front of everyone".

 So what was missing to get pole position?